mungnd1993/Text2Mp3/README.md

-# TTS App
+# Text to Speech Converter

 An Android Text-to-Speech (TTS) application developed with Kotlin.

 ## Description

-TTS App is an Android application that converts text to speech.
+Text to Speech Converter is an Android application that converts text to speech.
 The app uses the EdgeTTS library to generate natural and high-quality voice output.

 ## Features